rveeblefetzer/quick-katas/README.rst

    :target: https://travis-ci.org/rveeblefetzer/quick-katas
    :alt: Latest Travis CI build status

-Solutions to a couple kata-like problems I heard.
-One main paramater to the exercise was to write it for Python 2.7.10 and only using the standard library.
+Solutions to a couple interesting kata-like problems I heard.
+One main paramater to the exercise was to write it for Python 2.7.10 with no external imports.

 Usage
 -----